alonek1/Antenna-Patterns/README.md

 # Antenna-Patterns
-some antenna pattern(Ideal Dipole, Sinusine and some Array Anttena)  - written in python
+a univ project. some antenna patterns (Ideal Dipole, Sinusine and some Array Anttena)  - written in python